 Growing up, I never really had the chance to camp out, even as an adult.
 The most I had ever done was put up a tent in my backyard and to drink a bottle of wine under the pouring rain only to realize that water seeps through the bottom.
 (Duh!)
 The experience was short-lived.
-Everything I knew about camping had been picked up from movies.
+Everything I knew about camping had been picked up from movies…until I visited Nagsasa Cove on my first camping experience!

 During the long weekend, we finally decided to leave town and camp for real.
 Zambales, approximately 3.5 hours from Metro Manila, is a trending location for beach camping for its coves and islands.
 Cut-off from civilization, the coves along the coastline are surrounded by grassy hills called Cinco Picos.

 You can hike to the coves, but it would take an entire day.
 The easier way is to charter a boat from Pundaquit to take you to your cove of choice.
 Nagsasa Cove is a 1.5-hour boat ride from Pundaquit.
 The view was amazing!
-We passed several coves before reaching Nagsasa.
+We passed several coves like Talisayen before reaching Nagsasa.
+There are other coves beyond Nagsasa like Silanguin which is also worth the trip!

 We got a voucher online so the entire package was just PHP 800/person.
 It was the more practical move because there were only 2 of us travelling, so we shared the boat with 6 others.
 However, if you’re planning to travel with a larger group, you can charter your own boat in the area for about PHP 1,000 to PHP 2,000 depending on the size of the boat.